OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-02.md

 “Why do you bring accusations against me?
 You have all rebelled against me,” declares the Lord.

 ## Jeremiah 2:30
-“In vain I punished your people; they did not respond to correction.
+“In vain I disciplined your people; they did not respond to correction.
 Your sword has devoured your prophets like a ravenous lion.

 ## Jeremiah 2:31
 “You generation, consider the word of the Lord: Have I been a desert to Israel or a land of thick darkness?
 Why do my people say, ‘We are free to roam; we will come to you no more’?

 ## Jeremiah 2:32
-Does a young woman forget her jewellery, a bride her wedding ornaments?
+Does a young woman forget her adornments, a bride her wedding ornaments?
 Yet my people have forgotten me, days without number.

 ## Jeremiah 2:33
 How adept you are at pursuing love!
 Even the worst of women can learn from your ways.

 ## Jeremiah 2:34
 On your clothes is found the lifeblood of the innocent poor, though you did not catch them breaking in.
-Yet in spite of all this
+Nevertheless,

 ## Jeremiah 2:35
 you say, ‘I am innocent; surely his anger is turned away from me.’
 But I will pass judgment on you because you say, ‘I have not sinned.’